Membership & Activities

 The members of the UAA Institutional Animal Care and Use Committee (IACUC) are appointed by the Chancellor through the Institutional Official, the Vice Provost for Research.
 The UAA committee has scientists representing each of the units using animals in research or teaching, as well as a non-affiliated member of the community.

-The IACUC committee meets on the second Friday of the month in the CPISB 101D conference room.
+The IACUC committee meets on the second Friday of the month in the CPISB 101D conference room or in a videoconference meeting format.
 Protocols and issues for discussion must be submitted in IRBNet at least 5 days prior to the meeting.

 For the current meeting schedule or any questions about IRBNet or the review process, please contact the IACUC Coordinator at (907)-786-0917 or email@example.com.